Labiaplasty: Size of the labia

 The external genitalia of a woman are collectively known as the vulva.
-This comprises the labia majora (outer labia), the labia minora (inner labia), the clitoris, the urethra, and the vagina.
+This comprises the labia majora (outer labia), the labia minora (inner labia), the clitoris, the urinary meatus, and the vaginal opening.
 The labia majora extend from the mons pubis to the perineum.

-The size, shape, and color of women's inner labia vary greatly.
+The size, shape, and color of the inner labia vary greatly.
 One is usually larger than the other.
 They may be hidden by the outer labia, or may be visible, and may become larger with sexual arousal, sometimes two to three times their usual diameter.

 The size of the labia can change because of childbirth.
-Genital piercing can increase labial size and asymmetry, because of the weight of the ornaments.
+Genital piercings can increase labial size and asymmetry, because of the weight of the ornaments.
 In the course of treating identical twin sisters, S.P.
 Davison et al reported that the labia were the same size in each woman, which indicated genetic determination.
 In or around 2004, researchers from the Department of Gynaeology, Elizabeth Garret Anderson Hospital, London, measured the labia of 50 women between the ages of 18 and 50, with a mean age of 35.6: